Bite The Ballot: 2014

 Bite The Ballot won the European Charlemagne Youth Prize in the start of 2014, for the Impressions Art Project run in 2012.
-In February, Bite The Ballot organised the UK's first National Voter Registration Drive (NVRD), held on 5 February 2014 - the anniversary of the Great Reform Act of 1832.
+In February, Bite The Ballot organised the UK's first National Voter Registration Drive (NVRD), held on 5 February 2014 - the anniversary of the Reform Act 1832.
 An estimated 50,000 people were registered in one day.

 Later in 2014, Bite The Ballot launched '#TheAmendment' to improve voter registration and engagement in Wales.
 Its aims were to get Electoral Registration Officers to target groups seen as less likely to register to vote, have voter registration sessions in schools and colleges, and to make registering to vote as simple and straightforward as possible.

 On 24 September 2014, Members of the Welsh Assembly voted in favour of #TheAmendment.
 As the Welsh Assembly cannot make decisions about voting policy, a petition was delivered to Westminster.

 In November 2015, Bite The Ballot partnered with Twitter and ITV to hold the first 'Leaders Live' sessions.
 These were live interviews and Q&A sessions with four of the five main party leaders at the time: An online campaign was sparked after Downing Street confirmed that Prime Minister David Cameron, who had originally agreed to take part, would not be attending.